 At the end of the project, you should spend some time picking a final set of photos – not necessarily the best individual shots, but the images that best tell a story.
 If you get a good result, you might even consider pitching it to a magazine!

 Once you know how to use your camera, it’s easy to get complacent – to shoot with the exact same techniques, the same settings, the same rhythm.
 So why not try focusing your project on a new technique?

 Learning a new technique can be both exciting and intimidating.
 It may also require a significant time commitment.
 There are not many creative photography projects more energizing than learning something brand new, though.
 Here are some fun techniques to consider:

 - Digital blending.
 This technique will improve both your landscape photography and your Photoshop skills.
-There are aspects of blending that are tough to master, but will be absolutely worth it.
+There are aspects of blending that are tough to master, but it will absolutely be worth it.

 - Crystal balls.
-Using a glass ball as a type of external lens is a lot of fun, and is a great way to create some unusual photos.
+Using a glass ball as a type of external lens is a lot of fun, and it’s a great way to create some unusual photos.

 - Light painting.
 This is a hot topic in photography.
 Will you learn to take zoom bursts?
 How about making light orbs?
 Will you use a Pixelstick?

 - Drone photography.
-This is another type of photography that’s becoming increasingly popular.
+This is another photographic genre that’s becoming increasingly popular.
 Invest in a drone, shoot with it regularly, and you’ll be on the cutting edge of photography.

 - Hyperlapse.
 Take a series of photos and turn them into a video.
 Some of the most creative photography projects out there use this technique!

 - Off-camera flash.
-Many photographers struggle to master flash; take the time to learn this kind of photography, and you’ll go a long way.
+Many photographers struggle to master flash; take the time to learn it, and you’ll go a long way.